 - Guaranteed lifetime protection.
 This allows you to protect loved ones or set legacy goals throughout your life rather than just for the specific, set periods prescribed by term insurance.
 In some circumstances, the initial level of the death benefit — the beginning face value — can grow over time.
 (Related: Why you need life insurance protection)

 - Tax-deferred cash value accumulation.
 As you pay premiums, cash value in a whole life insurance policy grows.
-And those funds grow on a tax-deferred basis at a rate guaranteed by the carrier that isn’t affected by market conditions.
-This is how a whole life insurance policy accumulates funds.
+And those values grow on a tax-deferred basis at a rate guaranteed by the carrier that isn’t affected by market conditions.
+This is how a whole life insurance policy accumulates cash value.
 (Related: Understanding cash value)

-- The opportunity to earn dividends.
-Dividends for participating policies can also help build cash value, adding to the accumulation opportunities of whole life insurance.
+- The opportunity to receive dividends.
+Dividends for eligible participating policies can also help build cash value, adding to the accumulation opportunities of whole life insurance.
 Dividends can also be used to increase insurance protection, or help reduce out-of-pocket costs for a policy.1 (Related: What goes into dividends)

 - The ability to borrow from cash value.
-The funds built up in a policy can provide a reserve source of funds for things like college tuition or supplemental retirement income.2 Or, if left untouched, they can help increase the death benefit.
+The cash value built up in a policy can provide an alternative source of funds for things like college tuition or supplemental retirement income.2 Or, if left untouched, they can help increase the death benefit.
 (Related: Treat cash value with care)

 How these features interplay depends in large part on the particular policy’s premium schedule.